Good News in History, August 31 - Good News Network

 Good News in History, August 31

-On this date 19 years ago, the Good News Network made positive news available on the web for the first time.
-Read our ABOUT page to find out more about my early days in the news biz working for CNN, and how that led to the #1 source for uplifting news.
+On this day 20 years ago, the Good News Network made positive news available on the web for the first time.
+Learn more about Geri, the founder, and her early days in the news biz working for CNN, and how that led to the birth of the #1 source for uplifting news.
 (1997)

-Click to enlarge the photo to see what the website looked like when it launched.
-You can also read a piece I wrote for Your Mark On the World.
+Click to enlarge the image above to see what the website looked like when it was first launched.
+After teaching herself some html, Geri designed and built the site, then clicked on a button that suddenly gave anyone in the world access to her growing collection of good news stories. . .
+This photo, taken by a photographer for Women’s World magazine shows what our three children looked like 20 years ago.
+Today, they are 27, 24, and 22 years old.
+READ Geri’s reflection on our anniversary in Your Mark On the World— And, send us some LOVE by donating to become a Member of GNN, or offering a Paypal contribution toward our mission over the next 20 years…

 More Good News on this Day: